-The convertible note receivable from Electrum Partners, LLC ("Electrum") is recorded at the principal face amount of \$100,000 plus accrued interest of \$6,874 at both March 31, 2017 and December 31, 2016.
-The note matures March 12, 2022 and bears interest at 10% per annum.
-The conversion price is the note balance plus any accrued interest at conversion date.
-The conversion percentage is [conversion price divided by (conversion price plus \$1.9 million)], which is currently approximately 5%.
+The convertible note receivable from Electrum Partners, LLC ("Electrum") was recorded at the principal face amount of \$100,000 plus accrued interest of \$6,874 at December 31, 2016.
+The note bore interest at 10% per annum and would have matured March 12, 2022.
 The note called for monthly interest payments of \$898 through March 12, 2017 after which monthly payments of principal and interest would be \$2,290 until the note was paid full.
-Subsequent to March 31, 2017, an addendum to the convertible note provides for continued monthly interest payments of \$898 until such time as the Company may request commencement of principal and interest of \$2,290 per month.
-The addendum also provided for a second investment in Electrum through an additional \$100,000 promissory note with monthly principal and interest payments of \$2,290 per month and an original equity conversion rate of approximately 0.5%, see Note 21.
+On April 28, 2017, an addendum to the convertible note provided for continued monthly interest payments of \$898 until such time as the Company requested commencement of principal and interest of \$2,290 per month.
+Effective June 30, 2017, the Company elected to convert the note plus accrued interest of \$7,772 into equity in Electrum.
+The conversion resulted in an ownership interest in Electrum of approximately 4.71% as of the conversion date.
+The minority interest in the investment in Electrum is reported on the condensed consolidated balance sheets at cost of \$107,772 at June 30, 2017.